JupiterOne-Archives/docs-old/guides/configure-sso-integration.md

 1. In your IdP Account, add a new SAML application and name it JupiterOne.

    - Copy the previous two variable values in the SAML settings.
-   - Use the same single sign-on URL string value for Recipient URL and Destination URL.
+   - Use the same single sign-on URL string value for recipient URL and destination URL.
    - Leave the Default Relay State field empty.
    - Select _EmailAddress_ for the name ID format.
    - Select _Email_ or _Username_ for the application username.